Katrin Saarsalu-Layachi

-Katrin Saarsalu-Layachi (born on 10 January 1967 in Tallinn) is an Estonian diplomat.
+Katrin Saarsalu-Layachi (born 10 January 1967 in Tallinn) is an Estonian diplomat.

 In 1990 she graduated from University of Tartu with a degree in law.
 Since 1991 she has worked at Estonian Foreign Ministry.

 1996-1999 she was a counsellor at the Permanent Representation of Estonia to the European Union.
 1999-2003 she was General Director of the Estonian Foreign Ministry's European Integration Department.

 2003-2009 she was Ambassador of Estonia to Austria, Slovenia, Slovakia and Switzerland.